 This platform stool, designed in 1946, has solid wood slats on its surface to enable air and light to pass through, as well as ebony legs.
 Nelson's architectural expertise and design philosophy are reflected in the clean, right-angled lines: design should most honestly represent purpose.

-The Platform Stool is a modern design classic that comes in three lengths and finishes and can be utilised in a variety of ways, from seat to low table to storage shelf.
+The Platform Stool, a modern design classic, is available in three lengths and finishes and serves a variety of purposes, including as a seat, low table, and storage shelf.

 NO.25